ypapadopoulos/ypapadopoulos.github.io/content/en/post/2025-5-08-Stimulus-hopon/index.md

 The STIMULUS project consortium develops new non-invasive, convenient, low-cost and easy-to-use imaging technology that can measure new digital biomarkers from microcirculation for early detection of cardiovascular diseases.
 The novel technology will enable earlier detection of heart failure and chronic kidney disease, which will substantially decrease cardiovascular events in the European population.

-The Biophotonics Research Group @ NTUA will be contributing with a separate Work Package focusing on the further development of miniature laser based biosensors for hemodynamics measurements.
+The Biophotonics Research Group at NTUA will contribute through a dedicated Work Package focused on advancing miniature laser-based biosensors for hemodynamic measurements, with the goal of integrating this technology into consumer electronic devices.

 ![STIMULUS Project Overview](stimulus-concept.png)